Modelling Territorial Dynamics through Statistical Mechanics: An Application to Resident Foreign Population: Theoretical background

 where $J_{ij}$ encodes pairwise interactions between nodes $i$ and $j$ pertaining to the configuration $\mathbf{s}$ of the network, $h_i$ is the external field associated with node $i$, and $\lambda>0$ is a regularization parameter ensuring stability by penalizing large spin values.
 The probability of observing a configuration $s$ is

 with partition function defined as follows:

-and temperature $T$ controlling the exploration of the energy landscape.
+Throughout this paper, comparisons between configurations are based on relative Gibbs probabilities.
+For notational convenience, the logarithm of the corresponding Gibbs probability ratio will be referred to as the \textit{log-likelihood ratio}.
+This notation is adopted exclusively within the present energy-based framework and should not be interpreted as the likelihood function employed in classical statistical inference.
+The temperature $T$ controls the exploration of the energy landscape.
 As in the binary case, low--energy configurations are favored, but the state space is now continuous, rendering Equation~\ref{eq:partition} analytically intractable.
 Approximate inference is obtained through Monte Carlo simulation.
 At each iteration $t$, a candidate update $s_i^{\ast} = s_i + \eta$ is proposed for a randomly selected node $i$, where $\eta$ is drawn from a symmetric distribution, typically Gaussian.
 The candidate is accepted with probability

 where $\Delta H$ is the change in energy induced by the update and $T(t)$ is a decreasing temperature schedule.
 This step ensures that the Markov chain has stationary distribution, while simulated annealing allows the system to escape shallow local minima.
 The procedure may be interpreted as a stochastic optimization algorithm operating on the Hamiltonian surface, while preserving the probabilistic coherence of a Gibbs distribution.
 The Continuous Ising model thus generalizes the discrete case by allowing for real--valued node states, while retaining the capacity to incorporate network interactions and external drivers within a rigorous energy--based framework.
 This extension makes the model particularly suitable for the analysis of territorial socio--economic indicators, which are inherently continuous in nature.